Axway/streams-open-docs/content/en/docs/relnotes/20210827_streams_relnotes.md

 ### Subscriber WebSocket

 A new subscriber has been added to support WebSocket subscription.
-You can refer to the dedicated section for more details: [Subscriber WebSocket](/docs/subscribers/subscriber-websocket)
+For more information, see [Subscriber WebSocket](/docs/subscribers/subscriber-websocket).

 ### Streams Helm chart enhancements